Węgliniec–Görlitz railway

 The Węgliniec–Görlitz railway is a double-track railway line connecting Węgliniec railway station in Węgliniec and Zgorzelec railway station in Zgorzelec, in the Lower Silesian Voivodeship of south-west Poland, and continuing to Görlitz in German state of Saxony.

-Except for the final kilometer between the border and Görlitz station, the line is operated by PKP Polskie Linie Kolejowe as line 278, with the border bridge across the Nysa Łużycka river belonging to line 274 (Wrocław Świebodzki – Zgorzelec).
+Except for the final kilometre between the border and Görlitz station, the line is operated by PKP Polskie Linie Kolejowe as line 278, with the border bridge across the Nysa Łużycka river belonging to line 274 (Wrocław Świebodzki – Zgorzelec).
 The corresponding timetable (SRJP) route has no. 260.

 History

 The construction of the railway line started on 31 July 1845 when the station was built in Węgliniec (at the time under the German name Kohlfurt), attracting a large number of railway employees into what used to be a small village.
 A single-track railway line was finished by 26 August 1847, and on 1 September, the opening ceremonies were held.
 The purpose of the line was to connect the Berlin–Wrocław railway with the Görlitz–Dresden railway, and the latter was formally opened on the same day, 1 September 1847.
 Later in the 1860s, the Silesian Mountain Railway was built, branching off at Zgorzelec (Moys bei Görlitz) via Wałbrzych (Waldenburg-Dittersbach) to Wrocław (Breslau); in the same decade, the Węgliniec–Görlitz railway was converted to double-track.